 [Ad] Pixie will be heading off to school in September so it’s never been more important to start teaching her the value in being well-rested and ready for the day ahead.
 In 2019 it’s sadly inevitable that children often prefer to use electronics to unwind – but it’s well-documented that this is not actually helpful for restorative downtime.
-Mindfulness and/or meditation for kids are a far better bet for promoting good mental health and wellbeing.
+Mindfulness and/or meditation for kids are a far better bet for promoting good mental health and wellbeing in our children.

 I’m very aware that once Pixie is in school, being acquainted with technology is going to be beneficial – in fact being denied access to it could be counterproductive and actually hold her back.
 Yet I’m also cautious of allowing her to become over-stimulated and too reliant on electronic devices.